bonfire-networks/needle/README.md

 > A universal foreign key is actually a hard problem.
 Many approaches are on offer with a variety of tradeoffs.
 If plugging into Bonfire's Needle-based core extensions isn't a requirement for you (i.e. you don't need to put things into feeds or use boundaries for access-control) should carefully consider a variety of approaches rather than just blindly adopting the one that fitted our project's needs the best!

-## Identifying objects - the ULID type
+## Identifying objects - the UID type

-All referenceable objects in the system have a unique ID (primary key) whose type is the `Needle.ULID`.
-[ULIDs](https://github.com/ulid/spec) are a lot like a `UUID` in that you can generate unique ones independently of the database.
+All referenceable objects in the system have a unique ID (primary key) whose type is the `Needle.UID`. `UUIDv7` and [ULIDs](https://github.com/ulid/spec) are a lot like standard `UUID` in that you can generate unique ones independently of the database.
 It's also a little different, being made up of two parts:

 * The current timestamp, to millisecond precision.
 * Strong random padding for uniqueness.